ggustafsson/Ninja-Color-Scheme/README.markdown

 Description
 -----------
 My simple but awesome color scheme for the Vim text editor.
-The default colors are pretty good so i only changed the things that wasn't good enough.
+The default colors are pretty good so i only changed the things that wasn't good enough for my taste.

 This color scheme is meant to be used with graphical Vim or under 256 color terminal.
 I have done all i can to make the colors look identical between both.
-There are a few cases where the colors differs, they are very close but look slightly better under graphical Vim.
+There are a few cases where the colors differs but they are still very close, just slightly better under graphical Vim.

-Under 8 or 16 color terminals very few things are changed but it's still an improvement and great when you want consistent looks in all situations.
+Under 8 or 16 color terminals very few colors are changed from the default color scheme but it's still an improvement and great if you want a consistent look under all different environments.

 Usage
 -----